Best Diet for American Green Tree Frog

 Life-Stage Feeding Guide for American Green Tree Frog

-Look for growth-specific formulas that provide the calcium-to-phosphorus ratio appropriate for American Green Tree Frog.
+Young animals need controlled calcium-to-phosphorus levels — look for food formulated for American Green Tree Frog.
 Controlled growth prevents developmental issues common in this species.

-Maintenance formulas for American Green Tree Frog should reflect their moderate activity level with complete and balanced nutrition meeting AAFCO standards for adult amphibians.
+Maintenance formulas for American Green Tree Frog should reflect their moderate activity level with complete and balanced nutrition meeting reptile/amphibian nutrition guidelines for adult amphibians.

 Common Dietary Sensitivities in American Green Tree Frog